JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-UnrealEngine-5/README.md

 (사진)

+> We created an Unreal Engine Actor that can collect, process data from Kinect sensor and return them with method.
 > At the current level (map), you can call the method of the spawned actor(we made) to use sensor data at other actors, characters, and interfaces.

 <br>